pblumenkamp/Curare/README.md

 ```

 ### Pipeline File
 The pipeline file (`pipeline.yml`) defines the used modules and their parameters in the newly created workflow.
-As a typical YAML file everything is structured in categories.
-There are catergories for each workflow step (`preprocessing`, `premapping`, `mapping`, and `analysis`) and a main category for the whole pipeline (`pipeline`).
+As a typical YAML file, everything is structured in categories.
+There are categories for each workflow step (`preprocessing`, `premapping`, `mapping`, and `analysis`) and the main category for the whole pipeline (`pipeline`).
 Each of the four workflow categories has a parameter `modules` defining the used modules in this step.
 Since many modules need additional information, like a file path to the reference genome or a quality threshold, modules have their own block in their category for specifying these values.

 One differentiates between mandatory and optional settings.
 Mandatory settings follow the structure `gff_feature_type: <Insert Config Here>`.
 It is necessary to replace `<Insert Config Here>` with a real value (like in the `samples.tsv`, the file path can either be relative to this file or absolute).
 Optional settings are commented out with a single #.
 For using other values than its default value, just remove the #.